 The Multistate Trust — in coordination with our beneficiaries, the U.S. Environmental Protection Agency and the Mississippi Department of Environmental Quality — is deeply committed to involving the community in the cleanup and redevelopment planning of the former Kerr-McGee Site in Columbus, Mississippi.

-We work in partnership with Site stakeholders, including the people that live and work near the Site, the City of Columbus, and community organizations, especially the Memphis Town Community Advisory Group (CAG).
+We work in partnership with Site stakeholders, including the people that live and work near the Site, the City of Columbus, and community organizations, especially the Memphis Town Community Action Group (CAG).

 The Multistate Trust, with our beneficiaries, is dedicated to:

 Protecting and involving the community as we clean up the Site and facilitate its safe, beneficial reuse.

 Investing in the community during the cleanup by hiring and training local residents, giving them skills, certifications, and experience in the environmental sector.

 Building a better tomorrow for the Memphis Town neighborhood and the surrounding City of Columbus by turning a polluted site into a community asset.

 In addition to the community surrounding the Site, our key stakeholders are: